venomunicorn/antigravity-account-switcher/README.md

 1. **Save a Profile**: Log into a Google account in Antigravity, then click the **+** button and enter a name
 2. **Switch Profiles**: Click any colored profile button to instantly switch (Antigravity will restart)
-3. **Rate Limit Auto-Switch**: When you hit a rate limit, a prompt appears offering to switch accounts

 ## Commands